MitchellOpitz/Automatic-Rule-Tile-Generator/README.md

 ## Contact

-For support, you can contact Mitchell Opitz at [mitchell@mitchellopitz.net](mailto:mitchell@mitchellopitz.net) or visit [mitchellopitz.net](https://www.mitchellopitz.net).
+For support or inquiries, contact Mitchell Opitz at [mitchell@mitchellopitz.net](mailto:mitchell@mitchellopitz.net) or visit [mitchellopitz.net](https://www.mitchellopitz.net).

+If you encounter any issues or have feature requests, please use the GitHub [Issues](https://github.com/MitchellOpitz/Automatic-Rule-Tile-Generator/issues) page.